afshinator/OdinRailsStudyGroup/week5-transcript.md

 ---

-Then, these are for checking off lessons completed, note the the HTTP verbs:
+Then, these are for checking off lessons completed, note the HTTP verbs:

 ``` ruby
   post 'lesson_completions' => 'lesson_completions#create'